WesGough/Arkime/README.md

 ## Objective

 The Network Packer Indexer Implementation project aims to design and implement a robust solution for capturing, indexing, and analyzing network packets in real time using Arkime.
-The project aimed to enhance network traffic visibility, improve incident response capabilities, and support cybersecurity threat detection by leveraging scalable and efficient packet indexing.
+The project aims to enhance network traffic visibility, improve incident response capabilities, and support cybersecurity threat detection by leveraging scalable and efficient packet indexing.

 ### Skills Learned

 - Setup and Configuration: Understanding the installation and configuration process of each tool
 - Integration: Learning how these tools integrate and work together
-- Ability to analyze and upload PCAPs
 - Practical Skills: Gaining hands-on experience in setting up a Network Packet Indexer

 ### Tools Used